-With the observation of this reality, it is clear that the performance of employees at dr. Sayidiman Magetan Hospital faces serious challenges.
+With the observation of this reality, it is clear that the performance of employees at dr. Sayidiman Magetan Hospital faces challenges that require serious attention.
 The hospital's performance is currently evaluated based on the value of the Minimum Service Standard (SPM) and the National Quality Indicator (INM).
-Based on the report of the hospital quality committee, it is reported that of the 12 National Quality Indicators that have reached the target, seven indicators have reached the target.
-In comparison, five indicators have yet to reach the target, so it is still necessary to understand all employees related to the unit's quality indicators to realize services that ensure quality and patient safety.
-Furthermore, based on patient complaint reports that come in at the Promkes Public Relations Installation in 2023, there are still 39 complaints related to the Behavior and performance of service implementers, in the sense that every month, three to 4 complaints come in.
-From 2024 until March, eight complaints have been received that criticize the performance and Behavior of employees in providing services.
+Based on the report of the hospital quality committee, it is reported that of the 12 National Quality Indicators that have reached the target, 7 indicators have reached the target, while 5 indicators have not yet reached the target, so it is still necessary to make efforts to understand all employees related to the unit's quality indicators to realize services that ensure quality and patient safety.
+Furthermore, based on patient complaint reports that come in at the Promkes Public Relations Installation in 2023, there are still 39 complaints related to the behavior and performance of service implementers, in the sense that every month there are three to 4 complaints that come in.
+Then in 2024 until March, 8 complaints have been received that criticize the performance and behavior of employees in providing services.

-Identifying the factors that trigger this low performance is crucial in designing an appropriate improvement strategy to restore the vitality and quality of services at dr. Sayidiman Magetan Hospital.
-It is essential to understand that employee performance in an organization plays a crucial role in significantly impacting various aspects of the operations and reputation of this health institution (Sitopu et al., 2021).
+Identifying the factors that trigger this low performance is a crucial step to design an appropriate improvement strategy to restore the vitality and quality of services at dr. Sayidiman Magetan Hospital.
+It is important to understand that employee performance in an organization plays a crucial role in having a significant impact on various aspects of the operations and reputation of this health institution (Sitopu et al., 2021).
 Focusing on providing quality health services, dedication, and efficiency of employees are the main pillars that maintain the balance of hospital functions.
 The importance of employee performance is manifested in the direct influence on the quality of medical and non-medical services provided (Narayanamurthy & Tortorella, 2021).
-From the physician providing direct care to the administrative staff handling the behind-the-scenes processes, each shapes the overall patient experience.
-Discipline and proficiency in carrying out these tasks impact patient trust and create a positive image that strengthens the hospital's relationship with the community.
+From the physician providing direct care to the administrative staff handling the behind-the-scenes processes, each individual shapes the overall patient experience.
+Discipline and proficiency in carrying out these tasks have an impact on patient trust and create a positive image that strengthens the hospital's relationship with the community.

-In addition, optimal performance also significantly contributes to maintaining operational efficiency (Ratna Pudyaningsih et al., 2020).
+In addition, optimal performance also makes an important contribution in maintaining operational efficiency (Ratna Pudyaningsih et al., 2020).
 From timely scheduling to accurate medical data management, high-performing employees help reduce the risk of delays, errors, and other operational disruptions.
 This efficiency is essential to increase productivity and ensure the smooth operation of the hospital.
 The reputation of the hospital and the trust of the public are also greatly influenced by the performance of employees.
-Patients who receive satisfactory services share their positive experiences, which can increase the popularity and attractiveness of the hospital.
+Patients who receive satisfactory services tend to share their positive experiences, which can increase the popularity and attractiveness of the hospital.
 On the other hand, suboptimal performance can cause patient dissatisfaction, harming the hospital's image in the eyes of the public.
 High-performing employees make a positive contribution to the work climate in the hospital.
-The institution's support, awards, and development opportunities create a positive work environment.
-Employees who feel valued and engaged tend to be more motivated and creative and contribute positively to the institution's goals (Aditya, 2021).
+The support, awards, and development opportunities provided by the institution create a positive work environment.
+Employees who feel valued and engaged tend to be more motivated, creative, and contribute positively to the institution's goals (Aditya, 2021).